Faraz Jaka

 Faraz Jaka (born September 9, 1985, in San Jose, California) is an American professional poker player and businessman who was World Poker Tour (WPT) Player of the Year for Season VIII (2009–2010).
 He has reached two WPT final tables, six WSOP final tables and his lifetime tournament winnings exceed $10 million.

+In 2023, Jaka won his first WSOP bracelet in the $1,500 Shootout No-Limit Hold'em event, marking a significant milestone in his poker career.

-Jaka is also behind Checkraise, a new poker site to be launched in the Brazilian market in 2017.
+Jaka is also the founder of JAKA Coaching, a poker training site launched in 2021.
+The platform has gained significant traction, with numerous students achieving deep runs in major tournaments worldwide, further solidifying his influence in the poker community.

+Previously, Jaka was involved in the creation of Checkraise, a poker site aimed at the Brazilian market, live between 2017 and 2019.

 Early life

 Jaka is from San Jose, California and is of Pakistani descent.
 He attended Piedmont Hills High School, and during this time, Jaka ran track, breaking 2:00 in the half mile and 4:30 in the mile.
 He also played for the basketball team, wrote poetry and became an avid hip-hop fan.
 Jaka often says it was during this time that he developed the competitive spirit and mental fortitude that would help him in his poker career.